 Credit Facility.
 On May 13, 2011, we entered into a \$30 million credit facility with a syndicate of financial institutions.
 The amount of borrowings available under the credit facility at any time is based on our monthly accounts receivable balance at such time, and the amounts borrowed are collateralized by our personal property (including such accounts receivable but excluding intellectual property).
 At our option, drawn amounts under the credit facility will bear an interest rate of either (i) an adjusted London Interbank offered, or LIBO, rate plus (A) 3.00% (if the debt outstanding is greater than or equal to \$15 million) or (B) 2.75% (if the debt outstanding is less than \$15 million) or (ii) an alternate base rate plus (x) 2.00% (if the debt outstanding is greater than or equal to \$15 million) or (y) 1.75% (if the debt outstanding is less than \$15 million).
-The adjusted LIBO rate is the LIBO rate for a particular interest period multiplied by the statutory reserve rate.
-The alternate base rate is the greatest of the prime rate, the federal funds effective rate plus 0.5% and the adjusted LIBO rate plus 1%.
-In addition, we are obligated to pay a non-usage charge on the available balance.
-The non-usage charge is 0.5% if the debt outstanding is greater than or equal to \$15 million or 0.625% if the debt outstanding is less than \$15 million.
+The adjusted LIBO rate for a particular interest period multiplied by the statutory reserve rate.
+The alternate base rate is the greatest of the normal to \$15 million, we are obligated to pay a non-usage charge on the available balance.
+The non-usage charge is 0.5% if the debt outstanding is greater than or 0.625% if the debt outstanding is less than \$15 million.
 Under the credit facility, we can request up to \$5 million in letters of credit be issued by the financial institutions.
-The annual charge for any outstanding letters of credit is 2.75% (if the debt/letters of credit outstanding is greater than or equal to \$15 million).
+The annual charge for any outstanding letters of credit is 2.75% (if the debt/letters of credit outstanding is less than \$15 million) or 3.00% (if the debt/letters of credit outstanding is greater than or equal to \$15 million).